What is Payroll?

 Even holiday pay has its place in the payroll ledger, taxable as earnings unless received early.

 Navigating payroll requires up-to-date tools and a keen eye on payroll legislation to stay compliant.
-The cost of getting it wrong can lead to penalties, daunting investigations, or worse, prosecution.
+The cost of getting it wrong can lead to hefty penalties, daunting investigations, or worse, prosecution.

 Payroll reporting and compliance